...

 Tax Liability

-The study concluded that the client was not liable to pay taxes in the USA.
-The business activities conducted did not create a taxable presence under U.S. law or the DTAA provisions.
+The study concluded that the client is not liable to pay taxes in the USA.
+Their business activities did not establish a taxable presence under U.S. law or the provisions of the Double Taxation Avoidance Agreement (DTAA).
+As a result, no tax obligations arise in the U.S. for the client.

 Tax Form Filing

-Instead of the initially presumed W-9 form, it was determined that the appropriate form for the client was the W-8BEN.
-Foreign individuals use this form to certify their foreign status and claim exemptions from certain U.S. information return reporting and backup withholding.
+Initially, the W-9 form was presumed to be required, but it was determined that the correct form for the client was the W-8BEN.
+This form is used by foreign individuals to certify their foreign status and claim exemptions from specific U.S. information return reporting and backup withholding.
+It ensures compliance with U.S. tax requirements for non-residents.

 Chapter 3 & 4 Exemption Claim

-By filing the W-8BEN form, the client could claim exemptions under chapters 3 and 4 of the U.S. Internal Revenue Code, which relate to withholding of tax on non-resident aliens and foreign entities.
+By filing the W-8BEN form, the client could claim exemptions under Chapters 3 and 4 of the U.S. Internal Revenue Code.
+These chapters address withholding tax on non-resident aliens and foreign entities, allowing the client to avoid certain U.S. tax obligations and ensure proper compliance.

 Tax Obligations in Home Country